gvwilson/sdxpy/src/test/index.md

 or forget to add it at all.
 We'd therefore like our test runner to find tests for itself, which it can do by exploiting the fact that
-Python stores variables in a structure similar to a dictionary.
+Python stores variables in a structure similar to a [%i "dictionary" %][%/i%].

 Run the Python interpreter and call the `globals` function: